latchset/tang/README.md

 JWK, further advertisements can be requested using that signing JWK.
 This allows clients to upgrade their chain of trust.

-##### Wrapping Mode

-Wrapping mode provides an experience similar to escrows using standard off-the-shelf encryption.
-It is accomplished by simply nesting JWE objects.

-In wrapping mode, the POST request and reply bodies are JWE objects.

-###### Provisioning

-The client selects one of the server's encryption JWKs (henceforth: `wJWK`;
-identified by the use of `wrapKey` in the `wJWK`'s `key_ops` attribute) and
-generates:

-1. a unique, collision resistant, base64url-encoded binding identifier (`BID`)
-2. a protection JWK (`pJWK`)
-3. a data JWK (`dJWK`)

-After data has been encrypted using the `dJWK`, the `dJWK` is itself encrypted using the `pJWK`, producing an inner JWE.
-This inner JWE is encrypted again using the `wJWK`, producing a middle JWE.
-The `BID` is specified in the `tang.bid` attribute of the JWE protected header of the middle JWE.
-Finally, the `dJWK` is discarded.
-The stored metadata consists of:

-1. the `wJWK`
-2. the `pJWK`
-3. the middle JWE

-The middle JWE might conceptually look like this:

-    JWE(wJWK, {"prot": {"tang.bid": BID}},
-        JWE(pJWK, {}, dJWK))

-###### Recovery

-When the client wishes to recover the `dJWK`, a new ephemeral JWK (`eJWK`) is generated and stored in the `tang.jwk` attribute of the JWE shared header in the middle JWE.
-The middle JWE is then encrypted - again, using the `wJWK` - producing an outer JWE.
-It is this outer JWE that is POSTed to the server (using the KID of `wJWK` in the path of the request).

-The outer JWE might conceptually look like this:

-    JWE(wJWK, {},
-        JWE(wJWK, {"prot": {"tang.bid": BID}, "unprot": {"tang.jwk": eJWK}},
-            JWE(pJWK, {}, dJWK)))

-The server decrypts the outer and middle JWEs and verifies the `BID` against a blacklist to determine if the binding has been revoked.
-Then, the server re-encrypts the inner JWE using the `eJWK`, creating an ephemeral JWE, and returns it to the client.

-The client then decrypts the ephemeral JWE using the `eJWK`, producing the inner JWE.
-Finally, the client decrypts the inner JWE using the `pJWK`, producing the recovered `dJWK`.

-###### Security Considerations
-Let's think about the security of this system.
-We presume that the client's proper mode of operation is that it has the unrevoked, stored binding metadata in the presence of Tang server.
-Further, we presume the underlying cryptosystem is secure.
-Therefore, our attack model is that the attacker has either the stored metadata or Tang server access (possibly compromised), but not both.

-In the first case, since the attacker does not have the private key required to decrypt the middle JWE the attack fails.
-In the second case, the attacker doesn't have any access to the encrypted `eJWK` unless the Tang server is compromised.
-But even in this case, a compromised Tang server sees only the inner JWE.
-While this can be used to uniquely identify the client, the `eJWK` cannot be recovered without the `pJWK` (which the attacker doesn't have).

-Since the use of the blacklist artificially restricts presence, an attacker might have possession of a revoked metadata and network access to the Tang server.
-In this case, the attacker wants to bypass the blacklist.
-A compromised server cannot protect against this attack.
-However, if the server is uncompromised, the only possible attack is to modify the `BID` after the middle JWE is created.
-Since the `BID` is stored exclusively in the JWE protected header -- which by definition prevents modification -- the attack fails.

-##### Anonymous Mode

-Tang provides a secondary mode of operation called anonymous mode which is an implementation of the McCallum-Relyea exchange.

-Anonymous mode is anonymous (duh!).
-The Tang server never sees any information that can be used to identify the client.
-The downside to this anonymity is that since the binding cannot be identified, it cannot be revoked.
-Therefore, there is no binding identifier and no blacklist check.

-Anonymous mode is fast.
-Since it is essentially a key exchange, it is far less CPU intensive than Wrapping Mode.
+### Binding

+Tang implements the McCallum-Relyea exchange as described below.

-The basic idea of anonymous mode is that the client performs an ECDH key exchange in order to produce the binding key, but then discards its own private key so that the Tang server is the only party that can reconstitute the binding key.
+The basic idea of a McCallum-Relyea exchange is that the client performs an ECDH key exchange in order to produce the binding key, but then discards its own private key so that the Tang server is the only party that can reconstitute the binding key.
 Additionally, a third, ephemeral key is used to blind the client's public key and the binding key so that only the client can unblind them.
+In short, blinding makes the recovery request and response indistinguishable from random to both eavesdroppers and the Tang server itself.

-In wrapping mode, the POST request and reply bodies are JWK objects.
+The POST request and reply bodies are JWK objects.

-###### Provisioning
+#### Provisioning

 The client selects one of the Tang server's exchange keys (`sJWK`; identified by the use of `deriveKey` in the `sJWK`'s `key_ops` attribute).
 The client